5 Steps to Exceptional Customer Journey Management

 1. Assemble a CX Team

 To be effective, journey management needs to be enterprise wide.
-Start by assembling a cross-functional customer engagement team that includes people at different seniority levels from many departments (e.g., sales, marketing, customer service and billing).
+Start by assembling a cross-functional customer experience team that includes people at different seniority levels from many departments (e.g., sales, marketing, customer service and billing).
 These departments (and their software systems) need to be integrated to provide rapid, coordinated support to customers throughout their journeys.
 The team leader doesn’t have to be a C-suite person, but it helps to have buy-in and support from senior executives who have the authority and connections to promote new initiatives.

-2. Choose the First Journey To Manage
+2. Choose The First Journey to Manage

 Medical appointment and payment reminders are good examples of customer journeys that immediately benefit patients/customers and businesses.
 Patients avoid no-show fees or late charges, while healthcare organizations/businesses get paid more—and sooner.